freedomofpress/webcat/docs/DeveloperGuide.md

  - `unsafe-inline`*
  - `unsafe-hashes`*

 * are allowed due to every tested application making use of it.
-When developing or updating a new application, if possible, it would be better to avoid it to sensure future compatibility, as the end goal is to eventually drop support for it.
+When developing or updating a new application, if possible, it would be better to avoid it to ensure future compatibility, as the end goal is to eventually drop support for it.

 ### object-src
 Only allowed attirbutes are: